Computing the Geometric Intersection Number of Curves: Detecting simple curves

 \begin{lem} If two forward index paths of a canonical curve have homotopic image paths then they actually have the same image paths, i.e. they form a double path.
-In particular, bigons composed of two forward paths must be flat.\footnote{In a preliminary version of this work posted on arXiv the authors erroneously claimed an analogous property for the case of a bigon composed of a forward and a backward index paths.} \end{lem} \begin{proof} By Theorem~\ref{th:geodesic} the image paths bound a disk diagram composed of paths and staircase.
+In particular, bigons composed of two forward paths must be flat. \end{lem} \begin{proof} By Theorem~\ref{th:geodesic} the image paths bound a disk diagram composed of paths and staircase.
 Remark that a staircase with both sides directed forward must have a $\bar{1}$ turn on its left side.
 Since the curve is canonical we infer that the diagram cannot have any staircase, implying that the two sides coincide. \end{proof}

-\section{The {\zipper} algorithm}
+\subsection{The {\zipper} algorithm}